Where Can Minecraft Go?

 world and really begin to expand into the infinite.
 A sign + map could create a “you are here” sign-board.

-perhaps something should be involved in floating islands generated in the game (like the presence of obsidian).
-My
+should be involved in floating islands generated in the game (like the presence of obsidian).
+My suggestion for this

 lodestone in Gulliver’s Travels :)